Wrigley Field: Football

-The Chicago Bears of the National Football League played at Wrigley Field from 1921 to 1970 before relocating to Soldier Field.
+The Chicago Bears of the National Football League played at Wrigley Field for 50 years, from 1921 to 1970 before relocating to Soldier Field.
 The team had transferred from Decatur, and retained the name "Staleys" for the 1921 season.
 They renamed themselves the Bears in order to identify with the baseball team, then a common practice in the NFL.
 Wrigley Field once held the record for the most NFL games played in a single stadium, with 365 regular season games, but this record was surpassed in 2003 by Giants Stadium in New Jersey, thanks to its dual-occupancy by the New York Giants and New York Jets.
 On September 14, 2003, the game played between the Jets and Miami Dolphins was the 366th regular season NFL game at Giants Stadium, breaking Wrigley's regular season record.
 The 50 seasons the Bears spent at Wrigley Field had been an NFL record until 2006, when Lambeau Field duplicated this feat by hosting the Green Bay Packers for a 50th season and broke it in 2007.
-Soldier Field also matched the accomplishment when the Bears played there for their 50th season in 2021.
+Soldier Field also matched the accomplishment when the Bears played there for their 50th season in 2021 and would break the record when the Bears played their 51st season in the venue in 2022.

 Initially, the Bears worked with the stands that were there.
 Eventually, they acquired a large, portable bleacher section that spanned the right and center field areas and covered most of the existing bleacher seating and part of the right field corner seating.
 This "East Stand" raised Wrigley's football capacity to about 47,000, or a net gain of perhaps 9,000 seats over normal capacity.
 After the Bears left, this structure would live on for several years as the "North Stand" at Soldier Field, until it was replaced by permanent seating.

 The football field ran north-to-south, i.e. from left field to the foul side of first base.
 The remodeling of the bleachers made for a very tight fit for the gridiron.
 In fact, the corner of the south end zone was literally in the visiting baseball team's dugout, which was filled with pads for safety, and required a special ground rule that sliced off that corner of the end zone.
 The end zone was also shorter than the north, as the south end zone was eight yards, compared to the regulation ten yards.
 One corner of the north end line ran just inches short of the left field wall.
 There is a legend that Bears fullback Bronko Nagurski steamrolled through the line head down, and ran all the way through that end zone, smacking his leather-helmeted head on the bricks.
 He went back to the bench and told then-coach George Halas, "That last guy gave me quite a lick!"
 That kind of incident prompted the Bears to hang some padding in front of the wall.